Comparison — data as of August 2026

 What's the main difference between Savebase and Raindrop?

 Raindrop is a general-purpose bookmark manager for web page URLs.
-Savebase is built specifically for social media — it bulk-imports your existing saved folders from Instagram, Facebook, Threads, and TikTok, captures new saves in real time, and permanently backs up the actual images and videos so deleted posts don't take your saves with them.
+Savebase is built specifically for social media — it bulk-imports your existing saved folders from Instagram, Facebook, Threads, and TikTok, captures new saves in real time, and permanently backs up the actual images and videos (for Instagram, Threads, TikTok, and Facebook specifically, on paid plans) so deleted posts don't take your saves with them.

 Can Raindrop import my saved Instagram posts?